Ishtiaque-Shaad/aws-file-upload-system/README.md

 <br />

-in terminal run this code `composer require aws/aws-sdk-php` ....
-The other two packages are recommended. <br />
+In terminal run this code `composer require aws/aws-sdk-php` ....
+The other two packages are recommended but not obligatory. <br />

+After installing the environment now your free to use it...
+Cheers! :shipit: